DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ```

 You can see here that we're importing a file called `auth-config.js` and that it's the export from this file that is passed to the `baseConfig` for the plugin.
 The `auth-config` file will let us override the aurelia-auth plugin's defaults with our own specifics.
 Worthy of mention is the `environment` file that we imported.
-With Aurelia 1.0, we can easily define the plugins and resources we want to load in either `debug`, `testing` or `production` mode.
-Now, Let's create the `auth-config` file:
+With Aurelia 1.0, we can easily define the plugins and resources we want to load in either `debug`, `testing`, or `production` mode.
+Now, let's create the `auth-config` file:

 ```js
 // src/auth-config.js